SAMMISolutions/SAMMISolutions.github.io/extensions/create.md

 title: Build Extension
 layout: ext
 collection: extensions
-permalink: /extensions/create
+permalink: /extensions/build
 ---

-# Building SAMMI Extensions

-## Overview and Prerequisites
+### Overview and Prerequisites

 Welcome to the world of creating SAMMI (SEF) extensions!
 This guide is designed for beginners to understand how to create custom extensions for SAMMI.
 Basic knowledge of HTML/JavaScript and familiarity with SAMMI itself essential.